OpenFn/blog/_posts/2020-07-01-african-school-of-excellence-case-study.md

 featured: true
 ---

-_Before OpenFn, ASE had a rich student data set, but because it was diverse and spread across so many sources, it couldn't easily be analyzed.
+_ASE had diverse data spread across so many sources that it couldn't easily be analyzed.
 OFG delivered a centralized, single-view solution for monitoring students and sharing data across schools._

 ### African School of Excellence and their mission: